 Finally, is the reduction of a Service Manager post within Assessment and Intervention.
 Following the last Inspection in 2018, there were several recommendations made that required additional capacity without Assessment and Intervention, some of which was based around the Children with Disability Service.
 A decision was taken to recruit a Service Manager specifically for the Children with Disability Service with a focus on modernising the Service and looking to the Early Support aspect to be placed within the Early Support Service.
 Over the last two years the Service has been transformed and in May of 2022 the Children with Disability Early Support Team was relocated within the Early Support Service.
 It has been agreed therefore that the Children with Disability Service can now be held alongside another Service Manager, hence our ability to reduce the Service Manager cohort by one.
+What mitigating actions are proposed?
 Addressed above.

 Does this proposal require an Integrated Impact Assessment?
+(Y/N) N

+Will this proposal require a Specific Service Consultation?
+(Y/N) N

-(Y/N) Ν N 24/25 onwards there would be Service Consultation based on the outcome of the National Care Review
+24/25 onwards there would be

+Service Consultation based on the

+outcome of the National Care

+Review

-Accountable Head of Service Elaine McShane, Service Director, Child Protection and Family Support
+Accountable Head of Service Elaine McShane, Service Director, Child Protection and Far Support